scottcolfer/scottcolfer.github.io/_posts/product-leadership.md

 ## Adapting the skills you've learned in product teams to fit management teams

+Expert: understand rules well enough to bend them, break them, and remake them.

 A management team is fundamentally just another team.
 We know that management teams and product teams have some superficial differences but they are fundamentally the same.
 All of the skills we've honed as a product manager in a product team are valuable in management teams with just a few tweaks.

+**Product strategy**: Value proposition, business model canvas, vision, roadmap

+**Product management tactics**: SMART goals for a team/user story = opportunity outline . . . prioritisation quadrant . . .
 Make all of this work visible in leadership plans; not just delivery work

-Expert: understand rules well enough to bend them, break them, and remake them.

-What do product leaders do? https://www.mironov.com/whatleadersdo/

-Senior product manager = associate product leader
-- when I began my role, the disucssion was simply 'how many products can we get a senior to manage?'

-Equivalent of a user story at leadership level: opportunity outline

 Prioritisation quadrant: